mmtechslv/mmtechslv.github.io/_publications/tutorials/django-oscar-new-app-part-1.md

 category: Creating an Oscar App with Dashboard
 date: 2021-03-16
 output: true
 description: Learning Django-Oscar can be cumbersome.
-In this tutorial, you will learn how to create a brand new Oscar app with dashboard.
+In this tutorial, you will learn how to create a brand new Oscar app with a dashboard.
 ---